Consisting of more than 700 islands is the Bahamas, a popular destination for people all around the world.

 For the holidays last year, my entire family visited a small island in the Bahamas and we had one of the most authentic traveling experiences I've ever had.

 Because of my amazing trip, I recommend the Bahamas to anyone who is looking to have a safe and exciting trip without spending too much money.
-The people of this country are some of the nicest people I've ever met, and the food was amazing!

 There's also some of the best snorkeling in the world in the Bahamas, so make sure to bring snorkeling gear!

 - No longer go over your weight allowance with this handy luggage scale.

 - Use the actionable tips from How to Travel the World on $50 a Day.

 - Use Airbnb to save a ton of money and get a more authentic travel experience.

 - Use Ibotta to get legit cash back on groceries, clothes, travel items, and so much more. 🙂

 - Use Ebates, a free service that allows you to save money on flights, travel-related expenses, and thousands of other items and services online.
 Get $10 for signing up here.